EuMace/DevOps-ProjectsOnline/project8.md

  ![image](https://user-images.githubusercontent.com/120044190/221658362-ab20f56c-9755-4615-9a67-820d945a52f2.png)

-Try to refresh your browser page http://<Load-Balancer-Public-IP-Address-or-Public-DNS-Name>/index.php several times and make sure that both servers receive HTTP GET

-requests from your LB – new records must appear in each server’s log file.
-The number of requests to each server will be approximately the same since we set

-loadfactor to the same value for both servers – it means that traffic will be disctributed evenly between them.
+Try to refresh your browser page http://<Load-Balancer-Public-IP-Address-or-Public-DNS-Name>/index.php several times and make sure that both servers receive HTTP GET requests from your LB – new records must appear in each server’s log file.
+The number of requests to each server will be approximately the same since we set loadfactor to the same value for both servers – it means that traffic will be distributed evenly between them.

 If you have configured everything correctly – your users will not even notice that their requests are served by more than one server.